ML4GLand/EUGENe/docs/usage-principles.md

 # Module Usage Principles
 This page is dedicated to giving users a deep dive into the modules that make up EUGENe and usage principles for each one.
 We will first briefly describe the workflow of EUGENe (practically illustrated in the {doc}`basic usage worfklow <basic_usage_tutorial>` tutorial), then go into the details of the main EUGENe objects, and finish by discussing each module individually.
-When applicable we also try to add links for those interesting in contributing datasets, models and more!

 ## Workflow
 A EUGENe workflow consists of three major stages that themselves can be broken down into several substeps.
 These are:

 1. Extract, transform and load (ETL) datasets for deep learning